 The Training course Step by Step – Follow-up Training Muskovi Duck Training Course

 The follow-up Muskovi duck training course should take place 9-12 months after the first course.
-Make sure that you visit the farmers at least once in between the courses to check up on how well they have looked after their ducks and how many eggs have been laid, how many ducklings have been hatched and to encourage them in their efforts to look after the ducks.
+Make sure that you visit the farmers at least once in between the courses to check up on how well they have looked after their ducks and how many eggs have been laid, how many ducklings have been hatched and to encourage them in their efforts to look after their ducks.

 Follow-up Training Course Preparations

-A couple of weeks before you run the course you must tell all the participants that you will be coming to take the follow-up training course.
+A couple of weeks before you run the course you must tell all the participants that you will be coming to take the follow-up course.
 The people who came to the first course should come to this one, as well, because you will be giving them information they need to know if they want to be good duck farmers, so make sure you ask them to come.

 The materials needed for the Muskovi duck follow-up training course are listed in the checklist in Chapter 10.3.